Become a Registered Counsellor

 What is the cost of the program?

+You can find tuition and fees in our Course Outline and Policies.
 The cost for PRAC is comparable to other similar adult education programs and includes built-in practicum hours.
-Applications require a non-transferable, non-refundable Application Deposit which will be applied to the tuition once you are approved and you become a registered student.
-We offer early bird discounts on the full cost of tuition when applying before June 30th, inquire with firstname.lastname@example.org for more information.
+Applications require a non-transferable, non-refundable Application Deposit that will be applied to the tuition once you are approved and become a registered student.
+We offer early-bird discounts on the full cost of tuition when applying before June 30th.
+Inquire with firstname.lastname@example.org for more information.

-We offer a payment plan that is spread out over 11 months, making the PRAC program affordable and accessible.
-In addition, we include the required practicum hours primarily in-house, making our program great value for money, as many other programs require students to find and/or pay separately for their practicum opportunity.
+We offer a payment plan that is spread out over 11 months, making the PRAC program affordable and accessible or payment in full can be made over a 60-day period with our 60-Day Voucher purchases.
+We also provide many practicum hours in-house, making our program great value for money.
+Many other programs require students to find and/or pay separately for their practicum opportunity.
 For current PRAC pricing including application fee and discount offers please email email@example.com

 Do you offer student loans?